DOUBLE AIRPORT FLIGHTS? have your say

 - Jul 27

-There were sessions earlier at Cramlington (12 August), Woolsington, Kingston Park, Dinnington, Ponteland and Heddon (8 October, added after pressure by campaigners).
+Consultation events: Cramlington (12 August), Woolsington, Kingston Park, Dinnington, Ponteland and Heddon (8 Oct) and Wideopen (13 Nov), added after pressure by campaigners.

 NEWS: following our request at a consultation, the Airport has supplied its most recent estimate of carbon emissions from flights (known as Scope 3).
 This is 51,685 tCO2e (tonnes of carbon dioxide equivalent) - source here.
 This relates to 2020.
 We have asked that Scope 3 estimates are referred to in the Masterplan final version.